Showing 1937 items matching " golding family"

 Photograph, Kodak Australia, Frank Wright's Mother, c1930

 ...
 William was a gold miner.
-Their family won many singing... "a voice of purest gold, placidity and graciousness that were ...Sarah Wright was the mother of Frank Wright and was born around 1858 and died in April 1932 aged 74 years.
+Their family won many singing... mother had "a voice of purest gold, placidity and graciousness ...Sarah Wright was the mother of Frank Wright and was born around 1858 and died in April 1932 aged 74 years.
 Frank Wright was a renown resident of Smeaton, where he was born.
 Frank Wright said that his mother had "a voice of purest gold, placidity and graciousness that were characteristic of Melba".
 The family lived at Laura Villa, and attended Smeaton State School.
 Frank's father William was a gold miner.
 Their family won many singing and instrumental awards.
 Frank was tutored by Percy Code and became the Australian Open Cornet Champion by the age of eighteen.
 A year later, Frank conducted the City of Ballarat Band, and later the Ballarat Soldiers’ Memorial Band.
 He formed the Frank Wright Frisco Band and Frank Wright and his Coliseum Orchestra.
 These bands won many South Street awards, and Frank as conductor won many awards in the Australian Band Championship contest.
 In 1933 Frank Wright sailed to England to conduct the famous St Hilda’s Band and was later appointed Musical Director of the London County Council, where he organized many amazing concerts in parks, in and around the London district.
 He was made Professor of Brass and Military Band Scoring and conducted at the Guildhall of Music and Drama.
 Frank was often invited to adjudicate Brass Band Championships around Europe, in Australia, including South Street and in New Zealand.
 The Frank Wright Medal at the Royal South Street competition is awarded to an individual recognized as making an outstanding contribution to brass music in Australia.Frank Wright's mother sits at a table in a kitchen (probably her home - Laura Villa, Smeaton)On back - Post Card, Kodak Australiasarah wright, frank wright, brass band, smeaton, laura cottage -

 Eltham District Historical Society Inc